Streamlining Token Purchases

 Flow mockup iterations

-07. Refining Edge Cases
+07. Edge Cases Design

 Edge cases — such as insufficient balances, failed transactions, or unsupported tokens — were designed to provide guidance, not dead ends.